GetFirefly/firefly/README.md

 <a name="about"/>

-## About Lumen
+## About Firefly

-Lumen is not only a compiler, but a runtime as well.
+Firefly is not only a compiler, but a runtime as well.
 It consists of two parts:

 * A compiler for Erlang to native code for a given target (x86, ARM, WebAssembly)
 * An Erlang runtime, implemented in Rust, which provides the core functionality needed to implement OTP

-The primary motivator for Lumen's development was the ability to compile Elixir applications that could target WebAssembly, enabling use of Elixir as a language for frontend development.
-It is also possible to use Lumen to target other platforms as well, by producing self-contained executables on platforms such as x86.
+The primary motivator for Firefly's development was the ability to compile Elixir applications that could target WebAssembly, enabling use of Elixir as a language for frontend development.
+It is also possible to use Firefly to target other platforms as well, by producing self-contained executables on platforms such as x86.

-Lumen is different than BEAM in the following ways:
+Firefly is different than BEAM in the following ways:

 * It is an ahead-of-time compiler, rather than a virtual machine that operates on bytecode
 * It has some additional restrictions to allow more powerful optimizations to take place, in particular hot code reloading is not supported
-* The runtime library provided by Lumen is written in Rust, and while very similar, differs in mostly transparent ways.
-One of the goals is to provide a better foundation for learning how the runtime is implemented, and to take advantage of Rust's more powerful static analysis to catch bugs early.
+* The runtime library provided by Firefly is written in Rust, and while very similar, differs in mostly transparent ways.
+One of the goals is to provide a better foundation for learning how the BEAM runtime is implemented, and to take advantage of Rust's more powerful static analysis to catch bugs early.
-* It has support for targeting WebAssembly, as well as other targets.
+* It is designed to support targeting WebAssembly, as well as many other types of targets.

-The result of compiling a BEAM application via Lumen is a static executable.
+The result of compiling a BEAM application via Firefly is a static executable.
 This differs significantly from how deployment on the BEAM works today (i.e. via OTP releases).
 While we sacrifice the ability to perform hot upgrades/downgrades, we make huge gains in cross-platform compatibility, and ease of use.
 Simply drop the executable on a compatible platform, and run it, no